HayderCH/WATS---NEws-Transformer-Classification-service/README.md

 > 📽️ **Demo Video:** [Watch the end-to-end product walk-through](./DEMO_VIDEO.mkv)

-> Production-ready FastAPI platform for newsroom classification & summarization with an automated review loop and reproducible ML workflow.
+> Production-ready FastAPI platform for **multimodal news classification** & summarization with an automated review loop and reproducible ML workflow.

 ## ⚡ Spotlight: What I Delivered

+- **Built an intelligent RAG chatbot** with multi-source retrieval across 200K+ news articles, platform documentation, and real-time analytics, featuring intent classification, conversation memory, and source citations for comprehensive news intelligence.
 - **Hardened the public API** with API-key enforcement, structured logging, latency metrics, and configurable JSON output so analysts and ops teams can trust every response.
 - **Built an active learning safety net** that funnels low-confidence predictions into a review queue and promotes human-label feedback back into the training pipeline.
+- **Implemented Stream Review system** for real-time human-in-the-loop labeling of streaming data, automatically detecting low-confidence predictions and anomalies during live news processing with dedicated review queues and dashboard integration.
 - **Implemented A/B testing infrastructure** for safe model rollouts, comparing ensemble vs transformer performance with traffic splitting, consistent user assignment, and automated winner determination.
 - **Automated the model lifecycle** through a Typer CLI that seeds demo data, trains TF-IDF and transformer models, evaluates them, and packages artifacts for S3-compatible storage.
-- **Stood up a Streamlit command center** showcasing classifier, summarizer, and live trends—perfect for stakeholder demos and recruiter-ready screenshots.
+- **Stood up a Streamlit command center** showcasing classifier, summarizer, live trends, and chatbot interface—perfect for stakeholder demos and recruiter-ready screenshots.
-- **Added AI-powered image generation** with RTX 4060 GPU acceleration, generating news article visualizations in 3-5 seconds using Stable Diffusion 1.5.
+- **Implemented multimodal news classification** using CLIP + BLIP vision models, combining text and image analysis for enhanced accuracy with intelligent confidence scoring.
 - **Locked down the supply chain** by upgrading vulnerable dependencies and wiring CI to run Ruff, pytest, Bandit, and pip-audit on every push.

 ## 🔑 Design Decisions & Impact